fleetdm/fleet/docs/Contributing/Run-Locally-Built-Fleetd.md

-# Run Locally Built Orbit
+# Run Locally Built Fleetd
 (MacOS)

-### Run fleet server (And the released Orbit).
+### Run fleet server (And the released Fleetd).
-In order to run a local agent (Orbit + osquery) the first step is to run the fleet server locally.
+In order to run a local agent (Fleetd + osquery) the first step is to run the Fleet server locally.
 Follow this document which will run it together with the released agent. https://fleetdm.com/docs/contributing/building-fleet

-### Modify the Orbit code as needed
+### Modify the Fleetd code as needed

 ### Build and run locally.
-In order to use a local version we need to create a local TUF service that will point the installer to take the local Orbit (Instead of the official one)
+In order to use a local version we need to create a local TUF service that will point the installer to take the local Fleetd (Instead of the official one)
 More details on TUF testing is here: https://github.com/fleetdm/fleet/tree/main/tools/tuf/test